-Graceland Black Lives Matter protest prompts race complaint
+Graceland Black Lives Matter protest prompts lawsuit

 MEMPHIS, Tenn.
-(AP) — A federal civil rights lawsuit has been filed on behalf of five people who say they were discriminated against while trying to take part in a Black Lives Matter demonstration at Elvis Presley’s Graceland.
+(AP) — Five people have filed a federal civil rights lawsuit against the city of Memphis and Elvis Presley’s Graceland, saying they were discriminated against at a Black Lives Matter protest during the annual vigil commemorating the singer’s death.

-The protest coincided with an annual candlelight vigil held by fans at the singer’s home on the Aug.
-15 anniversary of his death.
+Graceland owner, Elvis Presley Enterprises, and the city of Memphis are named in the complaint filed Wednesday in federal court in Memphis.

-Graceland owner, Elvis Presley Enterprises, and the city of Memphis are named in the complaint filed Wednesday.
+Elvis Presley Enterprises issued a statement Thursday that did not directly address the lawsuit, but did say the tourist attraction has a history of being inclusive.

-The lawsuit claims several people were denied entry to the vigil by Memphis police because they are black.
-It says others were asked to leave a public sidewalk after saying “black lives matter.”
+“For 34 years now, Graceland has welcomed over 20 million visitors.
+They have come to celebrate the life and legacy of Elvis Presley from nearly every country on earth, and they have all been welcomed without incident,” the statement said.
+“Graceland is proud of its world-wide reputation for inclusion and hospitality as it welcomes the next 20 million visitors.”

 Most Read Stories